 Could you imagine getting hurt on your job and the only thing you could do was to sue your employer in order to prove that they were at fault for your workplace injury?
-That is how it used to be in the early 1900's.
+That is how it used to be in the early 1900s.
 Back then if someone got injured at work, they usually just had to deal with lost wages, finding another job, or living with a permanent disability.
-This was because people had to prove that the injury was due to an unsafe work environment and to do that you had to go to court.
+People had to prove that the injury was due to an unsafe work environment in court.

 Worker's Compensation Insurance Basics

 If you are working and get injured you would typically report this injury to your supervisor.
 By law, you have a right to medical care.
 If for some reason you cannot work because of your injury, you will be provided money by your employer to be paid from their worker's compensation insurance.
 The injury or illness must be work-related.

 What Every Employee Needs to Know About Accepting Worker's Comp Insurance

 Most employees don't give it a second thought when they accept their employer's worker's compensation insurance payments.
 But, they should.
 When someone is injured at their workplace and accepts the worker's compensation insurance, they are giving up their right to sue their employer.
 Remember the history of worker's compensation insurance from above?
 People could not afford to sue their employers so a law was enacted that required every employer to provide worker's compensation insurance.
 That is why it was made, to not only provide lost wages and medical care for employees but to also protect employers from getting sued all the time.
 So how do you know if you will be treated fairly when choosing to accept worker's compensation insurance?

 How to Make Sure Your Worker's Compensation Injury is Treated Fairly

 A great resource for more specific information on worker's compensation insurance is the Workers Compensation Insurance website.
 It will help you understand the specific state laws on worker's compensation insurance and even includes resources by state for injured workers along with forums and personal stories from injured workers.